 Trello Logo

-Trello is a Project Management tool that helps you to organize, track, and coordinate your project tasks.
-It tells Project teams what is being worked on, who is working on what, and the progress.
-Trello organizes projects into boards, facilitating collaboration between internal and external teams.
+Trello is a Project Management tool that helps you organize, track, and coordinate your project tasks.
+It tells project teams what is being worked on, who is working on what, and what the progress is.
+Trello organizes projects into dashboards, facilitating collaboration between internal and external teams.

 Key Features of Trello